 - Exercise intolerance

-Pets at risk for anesthesia may also be evaluated by the cardiologist to assess possible risk to develop the most appropriate treatment plan.
+Pets at risk for anesthesia may also be evaluated by the cardiologist to develop the most appropriate treatment plan.